kolqaa/JSON-to-TLV/README.md

 {“sadsf”:”dsewtew”, “dsre”:3221, “sdfds”:”dsfewew”}
 ```
 2. values can be { INTEGER, STRING, BOOLEAN }
-3. No nested JSON files
+3. No nested JSON structures

-Not compatible with ASN.1 schema.
-Using simple "handmade" T-L-V encoding algorithm in the learing purpose.
+Not compatible with ASN.1 schema neither with EMV.
+Using a simple "handmade" T-L-V encoding algorithm for the learning purpose.
+Tested on: debian 7.1.0, ubuntu 16.04 LTS